malstor/thunderx-ubuntu/README.md

 ----------

 Hacky way for a more recent kernel:
-Downgrade to the T49 BIOS version, F02 has some fixes for pantsdown, however it seems to cause some issues with the main ubuntu kernels available; the issue is the shared BMC memory so just disable it by cutting the trace if you are concerned.
+Downgrade to the T49 BIOS version, F02 has some fixes for pantsdown, however it seems to cause some issues with the main ubuntu kernels available; the issue is the shared BMC memory, this board is really beata XD

 MT30-GS1
 Use Ubuntu 18.04.3 and hold the kernel at 4.15.0-55-generic